Rabbid76/graphics-snippets/documentation/draw_mesh.md

 ## Vertex buffer object (Array buffer)

 It is sufficient to call [`glVertexAttribPointer`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glVertexAttribPointer.xhtml) once per vetrex attribute.
-The [Vertex Specification](https://www.khronos.org/opengl/wiki/Vertex_Specification) is keept until it is not redefined.
+The [Vertex Specification](https://www.khronos.org/opengl/wiki/Vertex_Specification) is kept until it is not redefined.
 Of course, the buffer object, where [`glVertexAttribPointer`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glVertexAttribPointer.xhtml) refers to must not be deleted.
 Also the state, whether the vertex attribute is enabled ([`glEnableVertexAttribArray`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glEnableVertexAttribArray.xhtml)) or not is kept until the vertex attribute is disabled again ([`glDisableVertexAttribArray`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glEnableVertexAttribArray.xhtml)).

 The Khronos OpenGL wiki about [Vertex Specification](https://www.khronos.org/opengl/wiki/Vertex_Specification) clearly says: